Anastasia-Labs/opshin-audit/catalyst_docs/milestone3/milestone3-edgecases.md

 - **Edge Case**:

-No test cases for analysing the behaviour of `CONSTR_ID` attribute.
+No test cases for validating the computation of `CONSTR_ID` attributes.
 The following edge cases are valid in OpShin, but isn't consistent with how attributes are used in other types (e.g. `Union`s).

 ```python